-On January 22, 1997 a complaint was field in the Court of Chancery of the State of Delaware in and for New Castle County by Hawley Opportunity Fund against the Company and its directors, alleging that the Offer is unfair and should be enjoined and alleging failures to disclose material facts in the Offer to Purchase.
-A copy of the complaint is included as Exhibit 99.1 to this Current Report on Form 8-K.
+On January 22, 1997 a complaint was filed in the Court of Chancery of the State of Delaware in and for New Castle County by Hawley Opportunity Fund against the Company and its directors, alleging that the Offer is unfair and should be enjoined and alleging failures to disclose material facts in the Offer to Purchase.
+A copy of the complaint is included as Exhibit 99.1 to this amendment.